ofithcheallaigh/masters_project/edge_notes.md

 More specialised notes on, say, ML or DL at the end will be stored elsewhere.

-## What is the edge?
+## Article title: What is Edge Machine Learning
 Notes date: 17/09/22
-Article title: What is Edge Machine Learning
 Autor: Cabe Atwell
 Article Date: Nov 24, 2020 at 2.07pm
 Publication: Fierce Electronics